 During her time at Council she is driven to improve Burnie's roads, parks and services, while also lowering rates.

-In addition to sitting on a number of volunteer Boards, Councillor Keygan also sits on the Burnie Australia Day Special Committee, Burnie City Council Audit Committee and she is Chair of the Burnie Sports Centre Special Committee.
+In addition to sitting on a number of volunteer Boards, Councillor Keygan also sits on the Burnie Regional Art Gallery Special Advisory Committee, and the Burnie Sports Centre Special Committee.